LeventErkok/sbvPlugin/README.md

 ```

 ### The `Proved` type:
-Alternatively, theorems can be indicated by wrapping their type in `Proved`, which makes the annotations
+Alternatively, theorems can be indicated by wrapping their type in `Proved`.
+This is a simple way to indicate
-unnecessary:
+theorems, when you don't need to pass any arguments to the plugin.

 ```haskell
 {-# OPTIONS_GHC -fplugin=Data.SBV.Plugin #-}